All Articles

 (Full-Length Play, Comedy / 7w, 9m, 3 any gender)

-Martin Vanderhof – or Grandpa, as he is more commonly known – is the paterfamilias of a large family of charming eccentrics.
-His granddaughter, Alice, is a loving girl who is still embarrassed by her family’s idiosyncrasies.
-When Alice falls for her boss, Tony, a handsome scion of Wall Street, she fears that their two families will never come together.
-When they do, joyful and comedic chaos ensues.
+The family of Martin Vanderhof lives “just around the corner from Columbia University – but don’t go looking for it.”
+Grandpa, as Martin is more commonly known, is the head of a large and extended family of charming eccentrics.
+His granddaughter, Alice, is a loving young woman who is nonetheless still embarrassed by her family’s idiosyncrasies.
+When Alice falls for Tony, a handsome scion of Wall Street, she fears that their two families – so unlike in manner, politics and finances – will never come together.
+But why be obsessed by money?
+After all, you can’t take it with you.

 You Can’t Take It With You opened on Broadway in 1936, with a cast led by Henry Travers as Grandpa.
-The play was awarded the 1937 Pulitzer Prize for Drama and, in 1938, spawned a major motion picture starring Lionel Barrymore as the patriarch, with direction by Frank Capra, who won an Oscar on top of the film’s 1939 Best Picture win.
+The play was awarded the 1937 Pulitzer Prize for Drama and spawned a major motion picture starring Lionel Barrymore as the patriarch, with direction by Frank Capra, who won an Oscar on top of the film’s 1938 Best Picture win.

 BEST PICTURE 1949: All the King’s Men